kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

   Kyma Dashboard
   </summary>

-1. Go back to your `lastorder` Function's view in Kyma Dashboard.
+1. In Kyma Dashboard, return to the view of your `lastorder` Function.
-2. In the **Code** tab, scroll down to the **Replicas of the Function** section.
+2. Go to **Code** and find the **Replicas of the Function** section.
 3. Click on **View Logs**.
-4. You will see the received event in the logs:
+4. You see the received event in the logs:
    ```
    Received event: { orderCode: '3211213' }
    ```